ATL64/elasticsearch-cheatsheet/README.md

 # elasticsearch-cheatsheet
-Useful commands to have at hand
+Useful commands and scripts to have at hand.

+This is all based on elasticsearch v6.